Skip to main content

 Imagine it as if the black pawn is moving past the white pawn.
 In the moment while it is moving past, White has the chance to attack it, but only in that moment.
 Once the pawn has successfully moved past (the turn is over), it can't be attacked by en passant anymore!

-When en passant is played you will see the icon next to the move in the moves list:
+When en passant is played you will see the 'i' icon next to the move in the moves list:

-Check out this article on the main site to learn more about en passant: En Passant | Special Chess Moves
+📰 Check out this article to learn more about en passant: En Passant | Special Chess Moves

 Did this answer your question?